3. Canadian Indicators for the United Nations Convention on the Rights of Persons with Disabilities (CRPD) – article 10: right to life

 Figure 3.3 - Text description

-- Notes: Respondents were asked to rank their satisfaction with their standard of living on a scale from 0 to 10.
-Responses from 0 to 5 were combined to represent a "low satisfaction".
+- Notes: Respondents were asked to rate how satisfied they were with their standard of living on a scale from 0 (not at all satisfied) to 10 (completely satisfied).
+Responses from 0 to 5 were combined to represent "low satisfaction".

-- Source: Statistics Canada, General Social Survey, 2016 (Social Research Division calculations).
+- Source: Statistics Canada, General Social Survey - Canadians at Work and Home, 2016 (Social Research Division calculations).

-Persons with disabilities were more likely to be dissatisfied with their standard of living than persons without disabilities.
-Moreover, 24% of men and 20% of women with disabilities reported a low satisfaction with their standard of living.
-This compares to 9% of men and 9% of women without disabilities.
+Persons with disabilities were more likely to report low satisfaction with their standard of living than those without disabilities.
+Among persons with disabilities, 24% of men and 20% of women reported low satisfaction with their standard of living.
+This compares to 9% of men and women without disabilities.

 Figure 3.4 - Text description

-- Source: Statistics Canada, General Social Survey, 2016 (Social Research Division calculations).
+- Source: Statistics Canada, General Social Survey - Canadians at Work and Home, 2016 (Social Research Division calculations).

-Persons with disabilities were more likely than persons without disabilities to report dissatisfaction about their life achievements.
-In that regard, 30% of men and 26% of women with disabilities reported to be dissatisfied with their life achievements.
+Persons with disabilities were more than twice as likely as those without disabilities to report low satisfaction with what they were achieving in life.
+Among persons with disabilities, 30% of men and 26% of women reported low satisfaction with their life achievements.
 This compares to 13% of men and 10% of women without disabilities.

 3.5 Life dissatisfaction